mi-alkhamis/git-cheatsheet/README.md

 to show history use `$ git log`

-### how to show differnces with head
+### how to show differences with head

 `$ git diff`

-### Tag, how use it
+### Tag, how to use it

-use tag to version the project, to make easy to get release from it
+use a tag to version the project, to make it easy to get a release from it

 `$ git  tag v1.0`

 ### how to contribute to any project

-first of all, clone it `$ git clone https://github.com/mi-alkhamis/git-cheatsheet.git` after make change push it`git push`
+first of all, clone it `$ git clone https://github.com/mi-alkhamis/git-cheatsheet.git` after making change push it `git push`

-- NOTE: most of projects have `How to contribute` file, if this file exist, follow owner's rules to pull request
+- NOTE: most projects have  `How to contribute`  file, if this file exists, follow the owner's rules to pull the request

 ### What is the branch and how to merge it

-make a branch when you work on a bugfix, a new feature, or somthing like it, and don't want to effort all project, so make a brach `$ git branch NAME` after making changes merge it `$ git merge`
+make a branch when you work on a bugfix, a new feature, or something like it, and don't want to effort all project, so make a brach `$ git branch NAME` after making changes merge it `$ git merge`

 ## License